-The performance of tasks relating to internal control and monitoring by management and other employees to achieve the financial management, reporting and service delivery objectives of the auditee.

-These controls include the basic daily and monthly controls for processing and reconciling transactions, the preparation of regular and credible financial and performance reports as well as the review and monitoring of compliance with key legislation.

-Governance (as one of the drivers of internal control)

-The governance structures (audit committees) and processes (internal audit and risk management) of an auditee.

-Hacked (information technology)

-Unauthorised access to a computer system has been gained.

-Hacker/intruder (information technology)

-An individual who attempts to gain unauthorised access to a computer system.

-Implementing agent

-Government institutions (e.g. the Independent Development Trust), non-governmental organisations or private sector entities appointed by the auditee to manage, implement and deliver on projects.

-Information technology infrastructure (information technology)

-The hardware, software, computer-related communications, documentation and skills that are required to support the provision of information technology services, together with the environmental infrastructure on which it is built.

-Leadership (as one of the drivers of internal control)

-The administrative leaders of an auditee, such as heads of departments, chief executive officers and senior management.
+as the review and monitoring of compliance with key legislation.
+Governance (as one of the The governance structures (audit committees) and processes drivers of internal control) (internal audit and risk management) of an auditee.
+Hacked (information When unauthorised access to a computer system has been technology) gained.
+Hacker/intruder (information An individual who attempts to gain unauthorised access to a technology) computer system.
+Implementing agent Government institutions (e.g. the Independent Development Trust), non-governmental organisations or private sector entities appointed by the auditee to manage, implement and deliver on projects.
+Information technology The hardware, software, computer-related communications, infrastructure (information documentation and skills that are required to support the technology) provision of information technology services, together with the environmental infrastructure on which it is built.
+Key service delivery Government departments in the health, education, human departments settlements and public works sectors, responsible for almost a third of the national and provincial expenditure budget and instrumental in managing infrastructure and delivering essential services.
+Leadership (as one of the The administrative leaders of an auditee, such as heads of drivers of internal control) departments, chief executive officers and senior management.
 It can also refer to the political leadership or the leadership in the province (such as the premier).

-Material finding (from the audit)

-An audit finding on the quality of the performance report or compliance with key legislation that is significant enough in terms of either its amount or its nature, or both these aspects, to be reported in the audit report.
+Material finding (from the An audit finding on the quality of the performance report or audit) compliance with key legislation that is significant enough in terms of either its amount or its nature, or both these aspects, to be reported in the audit report.